Antioxidant Foods vs. Supplements

 - Vitamin C – Found in bell peppers, citrus, berries, and leafy greens

 - Phenols – Found in green tea, black tea, coffee, cocoa, red wine, and berries

 - Vitamin E – Found in leafy greens, nuts (e.g., walnuts), and seeds (e.g., sunflowers)

 Blueberries are probably one of the most studied antioxidant foods.
 They contain a range of phytochemical (i.e., plant chemical) compounds and are very high in anthocyanins (the blue-colored compound).

-FUN FACT: Some studies estimate that the highest source of antioxidants in the average American is not from berries, it’s from coffee!
+FUN FACT: Some studies estimate that the highest source of these amazing little work horses in the average American is not from berries, it’s from coffee!
 Can you imagine how much healthier people can be if they added a few more servings of antioxidant-rich fruits and vegetables to their days?

 Antioxidant Foods vs. Supplements